noo-zh/countries-languages-locales/README.md

 ## Formats

-There are currently only few predefined formats.
+All available datasets are already exported in [dist/](dist/) directory.

 ### List of countries

-All available datasets are already exported in [dist/](dist/) directory;

 #### TinyCountries --ds-multi-locale-alpha2